microsoft/tigertoolbox/Sessions/Winter-Ready-2019/Lab-AutoTuning.md

 2. Setup Performance Monitor on Windows to track `SQL Statistics/Batch Requests/sec` counter.
 Alternatively, open the file `C:\Labs\Lab-AutoTuning\SCENARIO\Perfmon.htm` with Internet Explorer.
 Note you may receive a prompt warning that Internet Explorer blocked ActiveX content.
 Click on **Allow blocked content**.

     - Once the file opens, click on the green arrow button to **Unfreeze display**.
     - You receive a prompt warning *this action will erase the data in the graph*.
-Click **Yes** top continue.
+Click **Yes** to continue.
 This resumes the performance counter session previously saved for convenience.
     - Leave it open...

 3. While the scenario workload is running, double-click the file `Regression.cmd` in the same folder to execute it.
 Notice the drop in the *batch requests/sec* counter which means a performance regression was introduced in the workload.